-[ENOTDIR] A component of the path prefix is not a directory.
-[ENAMETOOLONG] A component of a pathname exceeded 255 characters, or an entire path name exceeded 1023 characters.
-[ENOENT] The named file does not exist.
+[ENAMETOOLONG] A component of a pathname exceeded 255 characters, or an entire

 [EACCES] Search permission is denied for a component of the path prefix.

-[ELOOP] Too many symbolic links were encountered in translating the path- name.
-[EPERM] The effective user ID does not match the owner of the file and the effective user ID is not the super-user.
-[EROFS] The named file resides on a read-only file system.
-[EFAULT] Path points outside the process's allocated address space.
-[EIO] An I/O error occurred while reading from or writing to the file system. fchmod() will fail if:
+[ELOOP] Too many symbolic links were encountered in translating the patheffective user ID is not the super-user.

+[EPERM] The effective user ID does not match the owner of the file and the fchmod() will fail if: